-SBOD estimates do not currently contain confidence intervals, because confidence intervals only capture the uncertainty around the point-estimate, rather than additional uncertainties such as uncertainties in severity distributions, disability weights or whether the data which estimates are based upon is representative of the full population.
+SBoD estimates do not currently contain confidence intervals, because confidence intervals only capture the uncertainty around the point-estimate, rather than additional uncertainties, such as uncertainties in severity distributions, disability weights or whether the data which estimates are based upon is representative of the full population.
 These factors are important, and the provision of confidence intervals would underplay their value.

-Estimates of morbidity are based on national prevalence and YLD rates and should be treated as expected values rather than observed.
-Estimates of mortality and YLL are based on observed local data, but as data have been averaged across three-years and as single deaths can be distributed across multiple causes, some death counts may be non-integer.

-Death estimates (numbers and rates) have been suppressed for all local authorities for age-groups under 25 years.
+Estimates of ill-health are based on national prevalence and YLD rates and should be treated as expected values rather than observed.
+Estimates of mortality and early death are based on observed local data, Death estimates (numbers and rates) have been suppressed for all local authorities for age-groups under 25 years.
 The effect of this has been carried through to NHS board and regional death estimates which have also been appropriately suppressed to avoid differencing.

-To reflect the uncertainty associated with small numbers and rates, any estimate which is (deaths), or is based on (YLL and DALYs) a death count of less than 5 has its cell highlighted in red.
-Exceptions to this are causes of disease that were not deemed possible causes of death in burden of disease studies (migraine, tension-type headache, anxiety disorders, depression, osteoarthritis, low back and neck pain, sensory conditions and dental health conditions).
-Users of the SBOD local profiles should be aware of the data underlying any estimates, particularly for YLL as it accumulates as a much faster rate than YLD, so data based on small numbers of death can quickly rise to several hundred YLL.
-Please refer to the Guide to using SBOD local estimates on page 2 of this technical report.
+To reflect the uncertainty associated with small numbers and rates, any estimate which is (deaths), or is based on (YLL and DALYs) a death count of less than 5 has been flagged as based on 'small numbers' in the data tables available from our local geography data visualisation.
+Exceptions to this are causes of disease that were not deemed possible causes of death in burden of disease studies (headache disorders, anxiety disorders, depression, osteoarthritis, low back and neck pain, sensory conditions and dental health conditions).
+Users of the SBoD local sub national area profiles should be aware of the data underlying any estimates, particularly for YLL as it accumulates as a much faster rate than YLD, so data based on small numbers of death can quickly rise to several hundred YLL.
+Please refer to the 'Guide to using SBOD local estimates' on page 2 of this technical report.